ikoro1/ikoro1/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently looking a new adventure in IT.
+- 🔭 Looking a new adventure in the IT world.
-- :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with Outstanding Video ideas.
+- :computer: Python, SQL&PostGreSQL, AI, Data Science.
 - 📫 How to reach me: just write at WhatsApp at +4917631504582.
-- :languages: English, German, Russian.
+- 🤔 English, German, Russian.
 - ⚡ Fun fact: I play beach volleyball and go to GYM every day.

 #### Top Technologies